 In our daily life, we use various electronic items.
-Just like we use different things like mobiles, televisions, laptop computers.
+Just like we use different things like mobiles, televisions, and laptop computers.
 In which somehow some complex or straightforward circuit is used in all electronic or electrical devices.

 Electronic circuits are felt by connecting wires to each other using multiple electrical and electronic components or by conducting wires for the flow of electric current through various components of the circuit such as resistors, capacitors, diodes, inductors, transistors, etc.

 Circuits are classified into different types based on various criteria.
 Such as series circuits and parallel circuits based on connection, integrated circuits, and isolated circuits based on the size of the circuit and the manufacturing process.
-Analog circuits and digital circuits depending on the signal used in the circuit.
+Analog circuits and digital circuits depend on the signal used in the circuit.

 In today’s article, what is an integrated circuit?
 And Types of Integrated Circuits.
 Today we will discuss an overview of integrated circuits and their applications.